 The Philippine Government through the DTI's Board of Investments (BOI) implements policies which directly affect the various manufacturing industries including the petrochemical industry.
 Under the Philippine Investment Priorities Plan, the BOI has the power to grant fiscal incentives to manufacturers establishing new plants or undertaking rehabilitation or expansion programs.
 Through several dialogues held with the BOI, JGSPC has emphasized the importance of fully developing the petrochemical industry to help with the sustainable development of the Philippine economy.
-The BOI has granted JGSPC's capacity expansion project generous fiscal incentives such as tax holidays and duty free importation of capital equipment, as well as tax credits on locally purchased equipment.
+The BOI has granted JGSPC's capacity expansion project generous fiscal incentives such as income tax holiday (ITH) and duty-free importation of capital equipment, as well as tax credits on locally purchased equipment.
+JGSPC's ITH incentive on capacity expansion project ended on September 30, 2016.